rswag/rswag/README.md

 These methods can be used to describe json, plain text and xml body.
 They are just wrapper methods to setup posting JSON, plain text or xml into your endpoint.
 The simplest most common usage is for json formatted body to use the schema: to specify the location of the schema for the request body and the examples: :blog which will create a named example "blog" under the "requestBody / content / application/json / examples" section.
-Again, documenting request response examples changed in Open API 3.0.
-The example above would generate a swagger.json snippet that looks like this:
+Again, documenting request response examples changed in OpenAPI 3.0.
+The example above would generate a openapi.json snippet that looks like this:

 ```json
         ...